 The majority of Atige teams remain at Genopole at the end of their projects.

-At year-end 2019, four Atiges programs were active.
-Of the 25 completed Atiges, nine were maintained in the host lab, 2 prompted the establishment of a new research unit at Genopole and 14 left the biocluster.
+At year-end 2020, five Atiges programs were active.
+Of the 26 completed Atiges, eight were maintained in the host lab, 2 prompted the establishment of a new research unit at Genopole and 14 left the biocluster.

 The 2016 Atige was specifically dedicated to biomathematics to strengthen that discipline at Genopole.
 Its recipient, Guillem Rigaill, is developing innovative models for analyses in genomics and the study of gene expression regulation at LaMME, the Évry Mathematics and Modeling Laboratory.
 Furthermore, at his arrival, he joined efforts to develop an advanced learning program that will federate numerous Genopole teams.